skomban/seq-unscrambler/README.md

 # seq-unscrambler
 Recently I came across a post that was a screenshot of a piece of text in which each word had been partially scrambled.
-The text was as follows "fi yuo cna raed tihs, yuo hvae a sgtrane mnid too.
+The text was as follows *"fi yuo cna raed tihs, yuo hvae a sgtrane mnid too.
 I cdnuolt blveiee taht I cluod aulaclty uesdnatnrd waht I was rdanieg.
-The phaonmneal pweor of the hmuan mind!".
+The phaonmneal pweor of the hmuan mind!"*.
 I could unscramble the words in my head without much effort.
 But this got me thinking, if humans can perform this task then can computers do the same?
-I used a masked language model (Roberta) to reveal the original sentence after the letters in it's words were scrambled.
+I used a masked language model to reveal the original text after the letters in it's words are scrambled.

 ## Installation
 ```python